danbev/learning-v8/README.md

 The non top level code must be pre-parsed to check for syntax errors.
 The top level code is parsed and compiles by the full-codegen compiler.
-This compiler does not perform any optimizations and it's only task is to generate machine code as quickly as possible.
+This compiler does not perform any optimizations and it's only task is to generate machine code as quickly as possible (this is pre turbofan)

     Source ------> Parser  --------> Full-codegen ---------> Unoptimized Machine Code

 So the whole script is parsed even though we only generated code for the top-level code.
 The pre-parse (the syntax checking) was not stored in any way.
 The functions are lazy stubs that when/if the function gets called the function get compiled.
 This means that the function has to be parsed (again, the first time was the pre-parse remember).

 If a function is determined to be hot it will be optimized by one of the two optimizing compilers crankshaft for older parts oof JavaScript or Turbofan for Web Assembly (WASM) and some of the newer es6 features.

 The first time V8 sees a function it will parse it into an AST but not do any further processing of that tree until that function is used.
-Processing will be running the full-codegen compiler.

                          +-----> Full-codegen -----> Unoptimized code
                         /                               \/ /\       \